OpenNebula/docs/source/deployment/vmware_infrastructure_setup/vcenter_driver.rst

     :align: center

-.. note:: The name assigned to the template in OpenNebula contains the vCenter instance name, the datacenter, vCenter cluster's name and the template's name and a 12 character hash.
+.. note:: The name assigned to the template in OpenNebula contains the template's name, vCenter cluster's name and a 12 character hash.
 That name is used to prevent conflicts when several templates with the same name are found in a vCenter instance.
 Once the vCenter template has been imported, that OpenNebula's name can be changed to a more human-friendly name.

 .. note:: A vCenter template is considered that it hasn't been imported if the template's moref and vCenter instance uuid is not found in OpenNebula's template pool.